certbot/certbot/docs/contributing.rst

 files handled by Certbot (eg. private keys) need strongly restricted access on both Linux and Windows.

-This problem is asserted by the ``certbot.compat.os`` module: it wraps the standard ``os`` module, and forbid usage of methods that lacks support for these Windows security features.
+To help with this, the ``certbot.compat.os`` module wraps the standard ``os`` module, and forbid usage of methods that lacks support for these Windows security features.